Welcome back to school, and an even warmer welcome to year 6! I hope you have all had a great holiday.

 Rachel and Sarah started out to visit Grandma.
 They drove for 50 miles and stopped to rest before driving for 30 more miles.
 They decided to go back 10 miles to a restaurant they had seen.
 After leaving the restaurant, they drove 80 more miles to Grandma’s house.
 How many miles did the girls drive on the way to Grandma’s house?

-Our first Science topic for this term is Evolution and Changes.
+Our first Science topic for this half term is light.

 In this unit children learn that mirrors and shiny surfaces alter the direction in which light travels and that when they see objects, light enters the eye.
 Children contrast reflection and shadow formation.
 They will recognise that light travels from a source, that when it is blocked, a shadow is formed and when it hits a shiny surface, it is reflected; that light sources are seen when light from them enters the eyes; make careful measurements of shadows and represent their findings in different forms.
 The unit begins with the children exploring the internal and external parts of the human eye.